Bikini Model Samantha Hoopes Flashes Massive Cleavage While Showing Off Her Gorgeous Post-Baby Body

-Samantha Hoopes has traded in her bikini for burp rags.
-At least for now.
+Samantha Hoopes has traded in her bikini for burp rags, at least for now.
 The Sports Illustrated swimsuit model is reveling in her role as a new mother, but she’s not letting that stop her from being one of the most gorgeous women on Instagram.

 On Monday, Samantha took to social media to share a photo of herself holding her baby boy, George, as they dined together at a restaurant.
-The bikini model looked happy and stunning as she smiled for the camera in a tight cleaving-baring top.
+The bikini model looked happy and stunning as she smiled for the camera in a tight cleavage-baring top.

 Hoopes wore the form-fitting black top with a Fendi cropped fur coat over top.
 The ensemble hugged Samantha’s epic curves and showcased her post-baby body.

-Samantha’s long, blonde hair was parted down the middle and styled in loose curls that fell down her back and rolled over her shoulders.
+Samantha’s long, blond hair was parted down the middle and styled in loose curls that fell down her back and rolled over her shoulders.
 She also wore a minimal makeup look, which included a fresh face, bright eyes, pink blush on her cheeks, and a nude lip.

 In the caption of the snap, Samantha gushed over being a mother to her little boy, revealing that she feels so blessed to have her son in her life.